kyj0107/IT-1600-Final-Project/README.md

-# Binary Math: Simplified! by Karla Jaime
+# Binary Math! by Karla Jaime

 A tutorial for binary arithmetic: addition, subtraction, multiplication, and division!